thehxdev/ssc/README.md

 ## Unique features
 - No malloc/free (at least for now).
 All memory is managed by a single Arena and some Pool allocators.
-EVERY allocation, IS reusabel thanks to pool allocators.
+EVERY allocation, IS reusable thanks to pool allocators.
 This keeps memory usage low and avoids memory fragmentation.

 - The config is a single `.c` file that compiles to a `.so` (on unix) or `.dll`